 This night vendor man’s Bua Loy doesn’t use avocado, turmeric or strawberries like ours.
 His is more traditional in that it uses sweetened pumpkin, lots of sugar and straight glutinous rice flour balls.
 It’s very delicious and when I’m wanting to treat myself I pick this one up because I drive by it so often.
 You know, I will actually update this post in the future with a little video where I’ll go buy some from him so you can see what I’m talking about!
 He’s only open in the evenings.

 The strike-a-pose shot of this Thai dessert recipe

 Bua Loy is an authentic Thai coconut milk-based pudding dessert.
+Its an authentic Thai coconut milk based pudding dessert.
 Our version uses strawberries, avocado, eggs and turmeric along with the traditional (gluten-free) glutinous rice flour.

 The step by step instructions are included in the blog post above with pictures of each step of the process.

 But I will break it down below with numbered steps.

 Heat coconut milk in pot (placing a pandan leaf inside is optional)